wangziqi2013/wangziqi2013.github.io/_posts/2018-07-09-Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems.markdown

 fundamental assumptions about the MVCC system is that data must be read via predicates.
 Predicates are specified using the "WHERE" clause of SQL statements, and can be translated to either point query or table/index scan depending on the semantics.
 Predicates that are used to access data items are logged during the execution of the transactions.
-At validation time, the system assembles all predicates in the log into a clause tree.
+At validation time, the system assembles all predicates in the log into a predicate tree.
 The nodes of the tree are logic expressions on a single attribute of the table.
 Parent-child edge represents "AND" relation, while sibling nodes are connected using "OR".
 Overall, the predicate tree maps tuples to boolean values, and is a union of all predicates used for accessing data items.
 Any tuple that would have been selected by those predicates will return true from the tree.
-After building the predicate tree, the validating transaction then enumerates the undo logs of transactions that committed during its execution using their commit timestamps and the current begim timestamp.
+After building the predicate tree, the validating transaction then enumerates the undo logs of transactions that committed during its execution using their commit timestamps and the current begin timestamp.
 The transaction then tests each before-image in the undo log against the predicate tree.
 If any of the entries in the undo log returns true, then it is an indication that one of the writing transaction has written onto the read set of the current transaction, and the current transaction must abort.

+After a successful validation, the transaction obtains its commit timestamp by atomically fetch-and-incrementing the global counter.
+It then writes the commit timestamp into all uncommitted versions in the write set.
+The commit completes after all versions are made public and the undo log is archived with the commit timestamp.

+As mentioned earlier, scan performance is critical for OLAP workloads where the read set is usually large and scan is the dominant type of workload.
+In the database system, Hyper, where the MVCC described above is deployed, scan operations are accelerated using Just-In-Time compilation with LLVM.
+The advantage of storing the most up-to-date version in the data table is that the compiled assembly for scanning the table is shorter, as most of the entries in the table does not have any version chain.
+The machine code can therefore